namansnegi/Image-Finder-Project/README.md

 ## Usage Instructions

+### Using Deployed Versions

+I have deployed the API and the APP on the cloud.
+You can access it and test using the following urls:
+- **API**: Access the deployed API at `[ImageFinderAPI](https://web-646-1deb7c86-0qdgf9mi.onporter.run/docs)`.
+- **App**: Access the deployed app at `[ImageFinderAPP](https://web1-649-1deb7c86-f6459y89.onporter.run/)`.

-### Installation and Setup
+### Installation and Setup on localhost

-1. Git clone the repository or donlaod it.
+1. Git clone the repository or downlaod it.
 Open terminal or your code editor and go to the repository location on your laptop/computer

 2. **Install Miniconda**:
    - Download and install from [Miniconda download page](https://docs.conda.io/en/latest/miniconda.html).